Maziwi Island

 History

-The Maziwe Island Marine Reserve, established in 1975, was Tanga's first MPA.
-The General Management Plan for this reserve is still being created for a number of reasons.
+The Maziwe Island Marine Reserve, established in 1975, was Tanga's first Marine Protected Area.
 The Tanga Coastal Zone Conservation and Development Programme (TCZCDP), which was started in July 1994 and ran until June 2007, helped Tanga coastal regions, including Maziwe Island Marine Reserve, to understand and apply the fundamentals of ICAM.
 Historical records indicate that this island used to be significantly larger and was vegetated with palm trees and other shrubs.
-Due to local fishermen cutting trees on the island possibly in combination with sea level rise, changing current or weather patterns, and tourist use of the island to snorkel or dive from, the island has experienced significant erosion.
+Due to local fishermen cutting trees on the island possibly in combination with sea level rise, changing current or weather patterns the island has experienced significant erosion.

 Flora and fauna

 There is a wide diversity of marine species found in and around the island reserves.
 This includes over 425 species of fish, 35 species of corals, many types of birds and a number of different sea grasses, algae and sponges.
 The island is also home to an endemic shrimp species named Tectopontonia maziwiae.
-The island used to be a nesting site for endangered green sea turtles.
-However, their eggs must be deposited above the high tide water line to survive and the entire island is covered with water at certain points because of the severe erosion.
-While no longer a nesting habitat, sea turtles are still commonly sighted in the surrounding reef.
+The island is a nesting site for endangered green sea turtles.

 Conservation